ZoomInfo

 Outbound marketing pushes a brand's message via advertising, cold calling, and email campaigns.
 Compared to inbound marketing, outbound is harder to predict.
 Calls and emails could bring in a new sale, but they could also be ignored, unwelcome, or sent to spam.

 Inbound marketing, by contrast, focuses on creating valuable content and experiences that pull prospects to you.
-You're capturing demand that already exists rather than creating it from scratch.
+You're capturing existing demand rather than creating new demand from scratch.

 Here's how they differ: